minkeyrb/minkeytest/README.md

 ## Minkeytest is gentle!

 Minkeypatches don't change much!
-Minkeypatches only fix bad decisions!
+Minkeypatches only fix unfriendly decisions!

 Minitest is capricious!